fief-dev/docs/docs/api/webhooks/guide.md

 They can also be created programmatically using the Admin API, with the `/admin/api/webhooks/` endpoints.

+!!! tip "During local development, use a tunnel like Ngrok"

+    When developing on your local machine, your server served on `localhost` is not accessible by Fief on the internet.

+    To ease testing, you can use a tunnel like [Ngrok](https://ngrok.com/docs/getting-started/) to tunnel your local machine to the internet.
+You'll get a dedicated URL you can give to Fief so you receive webhook requests directly on your local server.

 ## How Webhooks work?

 Webhooks are a common technique in web applications to **trigger logic and workflows** across **different applications and processes**.